YogiBear52/Standards/Methodology/Product/ValueOriented/Kpi.md

 - How many client will be using the feature?
 - What is the basic unit of measurement?
 Metric
   - Persons using the feature.
-  - Oraganizations using the feature.
+  - Organizations using the feature.
   - Client finishing a flow in the feature.
 - Is your objective specific?
 - Can you Measure progress towards that goal?